igorcmoura/anitopy/README.rst

         'file_name': 'DRAMAtical Murder Episode 1 - Data_01_Login'
     }

-If the default options had been used, the parser would have considered :code:`_` as a delimiters and replaced it with spaces in the episode title.
+If the default options had been used, the parser would have considered :code:`_` as a delimiter and replaced it with space in the episode title.

 The options contain the following attributes: